-This isn’t an overly large bouncer that will clutter up your home.
+The Bright Starts Playful Pinwheels Bouncer isn’t overly large and won’t clutter up your home.
 It can hold up to 25 pounds, and while it doesn’t fold up for storage, it is easy to put together and take apart.

-Plus, if you want to move it from room to room, it only weighs 5 pounds, so it’s easy to move when you’re tired of looking at it.
+Plus, if you want to move it from room to room, it only weighs five pounds, so it’s easy to move when you’re tired of looking at it.

-Despite being a smaller, affordable model, it still has enough extras — like vibrations — to keep your baby content when they’re getting cranky.
+Despite being a smaller, affordable model, it still has enough extras — like vibrations — to keep baby content when they’re getting cranky.

 A toy bar is included and can be taken off the bouncer with one hand, which is nice when you’re trying to pick your baby up, and you don’t want to bump them on the way out.

 The seat is comfortable, soft, and colorful enough to keep your baby entertained.

-- The cover is made of a breathable material which is convenient if your baby tends to get sweaty in their seat.
+- The cover is made of a breathable material which is convenient in hot climates.

 - It requires a battery for the vibrations.

 - This should only be used by babies with strong neck control.